COMPETITION RULES & FAQ

 If, after looking in that Orders section, you are unable to locate your invoice, please send an email to [email protected] with the subject line "Request Competition Series Invoice," and in your email include your school name, city, state and ZIP code.

 MATHCOUNTS cannot guarantee your refund request will be approved.
 In some circumstances, MATHCOUNTS will provide a partial or full refund to schools that have registered for the Competition Series.
-However for any full refunds, a $30 fee will be charged to cover the cost of the School Competition Kit materials and shipping, as well as processing the refund.
+However for any full refunds, a $50 fee will be charged to cover the cost of the School Competition Kit materials and shipping, as well as processing the refund.
 Note, for schools that register using the offline registration form, the $15 processing fee is non-refundable.
 If you would like to request a full or partial refund for the Competition Series, email [email protected] with the subject line "Request Refund" and in your email include the school name, city, state and ZIP code; the reason for the refund request and the refund type (full or partial).
 No cancellations or refund requests will be processed after February 1, 2024

 Refunds requests will not be granted for non-school competitor (NSC) registrations for 2023-2024.

-Log in to the Coach Dashboard and click on the “Competition Coach Resources” link to access the handbook and 2022 School Competition.
-The handbook is posted in mid-August when registration opens, and the 2022 School Competition will be posted November 1, 2021.
-200 step-by-step solutions are available in the handbook and an additional 50 solutions (#201-250) are provided to coaches through the Coach Dashboard.
+Log in to the Coach Dashboard and click on the “Competition Coach Resources” link.
+The handbook will be posted in mid-August when registration opens, and the 2024 School Competition will be posted November 1, 2023.

-School Competition Kits are mailed on a rolling basis from late-August 2021 through January 31, 2022.
-Generally kits are shipped via USPS Priority and arrive 1-2 weeks after we receive your registration.
+School Competition Kits are mailed on a rolling basis from late-August 2023 through January 31, 2024.
+Generally kits are shipped via USPS First Class or Priority and arrive 1-2 weeks after we receive your registration.
 If you have not received your kit within 3 weeks of registering, please email [email protected].